danielepantaleone/b3-plugin-callvote/README.md

 * Import **callvote.sql** into your b3 database
 * Load the plugin in your **b3.xml** configuration file

-If you are using the Poweradminurt plugin by Courgette, be sure to load the Callvote plugin after that one otherwise you will experience some bugs; in this plugin the command
-!paveto (!veto) has been reimplemented with some addons specific for the plugin functionalities.
-If the Callvote plugin will be loaded after the Poweradminurt, such command (provided also in the Poweradminurt) will be correctly overridden and the plugin will work correctly.

 ### Requirements

 * Urban Terror 4.2 server